powerhouse-inc/powerhouse/markdown/modules/BudgetStatement.md

 This module exports the following:
 - All the actions available of the BudgetStatement model, as well as those from the base document.
 - The reducer which implements the business logic for each action.
-- BudgetStatementObject: A class representing a budget statement object, to manage a budget statement in an imperative way.
+- BudgetStatement: A class representing a budget statement object, to manage a budget statement in an imperative way.
 - Utility functions to create Budget Statements and load/save to file.

 ## Table of contents